New Jersey Severance Agreement Lawyer

 When New Jersey employers fire or lay off workers, they may offer a severance agreement to the departing employee.
 A severance agreement can provide the worker with some measure of financial security as they look for a new job.
 But severance agreements can also impose a number of restrictions on an employee long after their employment has ended.

 Businesses usually work with skilled attorneys in drafting their severance agreements.
-As a worker, it is therefore important that you level the playing field by working with your own Monmouth County severance agreement negotiation lawyer.
+As a worker, it is therefore important that you level the playing field by working with your own New Jersey severance agreement negotiation lawyer.
 At Poulos LoPiccolo PC, we can work with you to ensure that any severance agreement is fair and equitable towards your interests and is not simply a shield for the employer.

 How a Severance Agreement Can Restrict Your Legal Rights